National Lampoon's Vacation (1983)

 Clark: Oh Ellen, the old west was dirty.
 Everything isn't like home.
 If everything were like home, there would be no reason for leaving home.
 Right, Rusty?

-Ellen Griswold: I honestly don't think we're going to find the Grand Canyon on this road.
+Ellen Griswold: I honestly don't think you're going to find the Grand Canyon on this road.

-Clark: Jesus, it's only the biggest God-damn hole in the world.
+Clark: Jesus, it's only the biggest damn hole in the world.

 Aunt Edna: Clark, watch your language!